 Discover how the churches in this beautiful part of England are working together in a truly ecumenical way.
 We, as part of Churches Together in Cumbria are part of the county of Cumbria which is the first ecumenical county.

-The next planning meeting, open for all, is on Wednesday August 24th 7.30pm.
-All welcome.
-Minutes of the July meeting are on Annual General Meeting Annual General Meeting page.
+The last planning meetingw was on August 24th.
+The minutes will be on Annual General Meeting Annual General Meeting page.
 The AGM took place in May; minutes and reports for 2015-2016 are available on the Annual General Meeting page.

 Prayers for Kendal district and God's world